December 10, 2022 @ TJHSST

 Q: What will students need for the competition?

-A: Pencils, paper, and a willingness to learn!
+A: Pencils, paper, a calculator, and a willingness to learn!